Groupon's China unit to merge with Tencent deal site

+Feb 16 Canadian plane and train maker Bombardier Inc reported lower-than-expected revenue, hurt by weak demand in its rail and business aircraft units.

-SHANGHAI Groupon Inc's (GRPN.O) Gaopeng China joint venture with Tencent Holdings (0700.HK) will merge with another Chinese daily-deal website to form a new company, Gaopeng said.
+SHANGHAI, June 27 Groupon Inc's Gaopeng China joint venture with Tencent Holdings will merge with another Chinese daily-deal website to form a new company, Gaopeng said.

 Gaopeng has faced stiff competition in China where the daily-deals sector has thousands of competitors and it laid off workers last year to cut underperformers.